I’m a freelance writer and editor based in Cape Town and Johannesburg, South Africa.

 From June 2010 to June 2011, I was an assistant to Tyler Brûlé, the editor-in-chief of MONOCLE, in London.
 I was a writing coach for the Democratic Alliance’s Young Leadership Programme from 2010 to 2014 and served as poetry convenor of the 2015 Franschhoek Literary Festival.

-Here I occasionally post articles published in print (both new and old) and commentary that has appeared elsewhere online.
+Here I occasionally post articles published in print (both new and old).
 If you’d like to see PDFs of published magazine pieces, take a look at my clippings folder.

 Get in touch.